 The analysis of school segregation is further complicated by residential segregation (Jenkins, Micklewright, and Schnepf 2008), which is external to the education system, but nonetheless has an impact on school segregation.
 The driving force of residential segregation – which has risen over the last two decades (Tammaru et al. 2020, Fujita & Maloutas, 2016; Tammaru, Marcińczak, van Ham, & Musterd, 2016) - is the choice of high-income socio-economic groups, which can afford to realise their residential preferences, whilst poorer socio-economic groups have more limited choice of where to live and over the school to enrol their children to (Maloutas 2016, Hulchansky 2010).

 Conducting empirical analyses on the association between education system characteristics and school segregation is difficult, which explains why empirical studies on the determinants of school segregation are few.
 How schools select students and the degree to which schools are accountable for their performance are factors which vary across countries, requiring an international, comparative research design and data on families’ choices and school characteristics, which extant international datasets do not contain.
 The difficulties of conducting a statistical analysis at the country level with several explanatory factors and the lack of international data is a barrier to conducting research on the above questions.
 Indeed, only a handful of multi-country studies analysed the association between tracking and school segregation (Burger, 2019; Chmielewski and Savage 2015, Chmielewski 2014, Gorard and Smith, 2004, Jenkins et al. 2008, Murillo et al. 2018, OECD 2019, Strello et al. 2022), and no study has simultaneously considered the effect of school accountability on school segregation.
 A few studies were conducted at the city level (Gortázar, Mayor & Montalbán 2020, Oosterbeek, Sóvágó, & Klaauw 2019).
 However, the limited scope of these studies does not allow for conclusions about national policies, such as school accountability and school tracking.
 This paper uses agent-based modelling, which – based on realistic assumptions – runs simulations of the emerging segregation outcomes which result from different behavioural and policy hypotheses.
 Agent-Based Models (ABMs) are effective tools to conduct counterfactual analysis in situations like these where statistical analyses are not possible because of either the lack of data or limitations arising from small sample sizes.
-Another advantage of Agent-Based Modeling (ABM) is that they explain how individual actions give rise to complex, aggregate and emerging phenomena (Bianchi and Squazzoni 2019, Franck 2013, Epstein 2008) such as school segregation.
+Another advantage of agent-B=based modeling is that it explains how individual actions give rise to complex, aggregate and emerging phenomena (Bianchi and Squazzoni 2019, Franck 2013, Epstein 2008) such as school segregation.
 Rather than assuming the mechanisms that lead to macro phenomena such as segregation, this paper attempts to account for the actions and motivations of students and families which give rise to school socio-economic segregation.